-4. Troy University Letter of Recommendation

-The Letter of Recommendation form is located online at http://troy.troy.edu/graduatestudies/grsform.html or a print copy will be provided in the application package.
-The following items must be addressed in the letter of recommendation: the recommender's name, organization, position or title, telephone or email, how long and in what capacity the recommender has known the applicant and the recommender must identify key characteristics that the candidate possesses (e.g. leadership, communication, knowledge, creativity, reliability, ability to communicate in writing, initiative, ability to get along with others, scholarly potential).
+- 6. Troy University Letter of Recommendation - The Letter of Recommendation form is located online at http://it.troy.edu/grad/index.htm or a print copy will be provided in the application package.
+The following items must be addressed in the Letter of Recommendation: the recommender's name, organization, position or title, telephone or email; how long and in what capacity the recommender has known the applicant; and the key characteristics that the candidate possesses (e.g. leadership, communication, knowledge, creativity, reliability, ability to communicate in writing, initiative, ability to get along with others, scholarly potential). - 7.

-- Satisfactory score on the graduate admission examination (Contact the Troy University International Admissions office or an International Troy University site office near you for more information). - 6.
-Satisfactory score on the Test of English as a Foreign Language (TOEFL) of 193 (computer-based test), 523 (written test), or 70 (internet-based test) or a score of 6.0 on the International English Language Testing System (IELTS).
-Note: The TOEFL is waived as an admission requirement for foreign students who hold the baccalaureate or equivalent degree from a regionally accredited United States of America university or a country whose language of instruction was English. - 7.
 A detailed statement of financial status showing that adequate financial resources are ensured.
 Non U.S. citizens (and immediate family members) who are members of allied military forces or civilian agencies assigned to U.S. military installations are exempt from providing financial statements or TOEFL scores provided that their proficiency in English is certified in writing by an appropriate U.S. military official.
 Such a statement of financial status is required only for those international students seeking a J-1 or F-1 student visa.

-...
-Three-Year Baccalaureate Degree Holders Requesting Admission to the Graduate School
+• Three-Year Baccalaureate Degree Holders Requesting Admission to the Graduate School

 Students completing a three-year baccalaureate degree will also be required to complete at least one year of a graduate program in their home country prior to applying to the Troy University Graduate School.
-No "Bridge Program" courses would be required.
-Students must make a satisfactory score on the Test of English as a Foreign Language (TOEFL) of 193 (computer-based test), 70 (internet-based test), or 523 (written test) or International English Language Testing System (IELTS) score of 6.0.
+No "Bridge Program" courses are required.
+Students must make a satisfactory score on the TOEFL, IELTS, or ACT Compass ESL exam (administered only on the Troy University Campus and may be taken only once) prior to beginning graduate coursework.
+See English Proficiency Requirements provided under International Student Admission Requirements.